-Oddly, he is and has been surrounded by people who speak all sorts of foreign languages.
+However, he is and has been surrounded by people who speak all sorts of foreign languages.
 His father was born here in America to German parents.
-So he would have spoken some German.
+So his father would have spoken some German.
 His mother Màiri Anna NicLeòid came to the US from the Isle of Lewis, one of the few places in Scotland where Gaelic is a majority language today.
 His mother's first language was Gaelic.
-Only about 70,000 people speak Gaelic as a first language now.
+Only about 70,000 people speak Gaelic now.

 First wife Ivana is Czech.
 She acquired a percentage of ownership in a Croatian newspaper and used to vacation in Croatia with her parents so she may know some Croatian.
 Son Donald Jr. also speaks Czech.
 Daughter Ivanka understands Czech and, according to her mother, is fluent in French.
 Ivanka converted to Judaism when she maried her husband so she perhaps understands a bit of Hebrew.
 Son Eric doesn't know Czech because he was the youngest and didn't really have much exposure to Czech from his grandparents.
 Ivanka's daughter Arabella speaks pretty good Chinese.